Spanchal21/ion3-template/README.md

 6 - $ ionic serve
 ```

-Then, to run it, cd into `mySideMenu` and run:
+Then, to run it, cd into `ion-panview` and run:

 ```bash
 $ ionic cordova platform add ios